-Campaigns and ad groups — along with importing campaigns from other search engines — make it easy to organize, manage and monitor your search advertising with Bing Ads, as well as run campaigns from other search advertising tools.
+Campaigns and ad groups – along with importing campaigns from other search engines – make it easy to organise, manage and monitor your search advertising with Microsoft Advertising, as well as run campaigns from other search advertising tools.
 Google Import makes copying campaigns from Google Ads easy, helping you reach more customers instantly.

 This overview explains how campaigns and ad groups work to help you execute marketing strategies that get better results.

-- Structure your Bing Ads campaigns and ad groups
+- Structure your Microsoft Advertising campaigns and ad groups

 - Use the Google Import tool to import Google Ads

-Bing Ads has four levels of organization: customer, accounts, campaigns, and ad groups.
+Microsoft Advertising has four levels of organisation: customer, accounts, campaigns and ad groups.